dustinpfister/blog_posts/_posts/js-javascript-date.md

 ## 1 - javaScript Date

 To create a javaScript Date object all that needs to happen is to call the Date constructor with the new keyword to gain an instance of Date.
-What will be returned as a result of this will be an object that is an instance of the Date constructor, and as such there is a great number of prototype methods that can be used with the instance of date.
+Once that is done the result that will be returned will be an object that is an instance of the Date class and as such there will be a whole bunch of date prototype methods that can be used with that date instance object.
+Many of these methods have to do with getting a certain kind of value from the date instance, such as the day of the month it works out to, many others have to do with formating and so forth.

 ```js
 let d = new Date(2019,1,14);